mtwebb/docs/src/pages/concepts.md

 ### Rule

-Rules are series of steps that describe how a particular game situation is meant to be played out.
+A series of steps that describe how a particular game situation is meant to be played out.
-They might describe what happens when a particular card is played, or describe the overall flow of the game.
+It might describe what happens when a particular card is played, or describe the overall flow of the game.
 Rules are assembled using a powerful visual scripting system that doesn't require writing any code.